 Interconnection Border Control Function (IBCF)/Transition Gateway (TrGW) – This function is at the edge of the service provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between telephone service providers.
 It is the ingress and egress point for SIP calls between providers.

-Authentication Service (STI-AS) – The SIP application server that performs the function of the authentication service defined in draft-ietf-stir-rfc4474bis.
+Authentication Service (STI-AS) – The SIP application server that performs the function of the authentication service defined in RFC 8224.
 It should either itself be highly secured and contain the Secure Key Store (SKS) of secret private key(s) or have an authenticated, Transport Layer Security (TLS)-encrypted interface to the SKS that stores the secret private key(s) used to create PASSporT signatures.

-Verification Service (STI-VS) – The SIP application server that performs the function of the verification service defined in draft-ietf-stir-rfc4474bis.
+Verification Service (STI-VS) – The SIP application server that performs the function of the verification service defined in RFC 8224.
 It has an Hypertext Transfer Protocol Secure (HTTPS) interface to the Secure Telephone Identity Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate.

 Call Validation Treatment (CVT) – This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified.
 The CVT can also provide information in its response that indicates how the results of the verification should be displayed to the called user.